 Let's put ourselves in Eve's position and see what kinds of things we can hope to learn by observing the communication between Alice and Bob.
 In general, Eve may have some prior knowledge about the message; this knowledge can be represented as a (prior) probability distribution on the messages between Alice and Bob.
 Ideally Eve's objective is to learn what the actual encrypted message is.
-But even short of this, obtaining any kind of information about the message - say, how many times the word eve appears in the message - may be meaningful for her.
+But even short of this, obtaining any kind of information about the message - say, how many times eve appears in the message - may be meaningful for her.

-In general, we have no control over the distribution on messages, so we might as well let Eve choose the distribution.
-So we have the following model of adversary: After the key K is distributed to Alice and Bob, Eve chooses a distribution \mathcal{D} on messages and some function f on messages (the property of the message she is interested in).
+So we can model the adversary as doing this: After the key K is distributed to Alice and Bob, Eve chooses a distribution \mathcal{D} on messages and some function f (the property of the message she is interested in).
 Then Alice chooses a message M from \mathcal{D} and sends Enc(K, M) to Bob.
 The objective of Alice is to "learn" f(M) only by observing Enc(K, M).